-The computer network is a switched network with a gigabit fiber backbone to all wiring closets, elementary buildings, the bus garage, and the fish hatchery.
-Seven of the eight servers are located at the MHS.
-The tape back-up auto loader is attached to a server located in the Cuba Elementary, which provides off-site data recovery.
-Currently wireless connectivity is only available district wide.
-All campuses have 1 gigabyte connection to each desktop.
+The computer network is a switched network with a gigabit fiber backbone to all wiring closets, elementary building, the bus garage, and the fish hatchery.
+Ten of the eleven servers are located at the MHS.
+The tape back-up auto loader is attached to a server located in the Elementary, which provides off-site data recovery.
+Currently wireless connectivity is available district wide.
+Both campuses have 1 gigabit connection to each desktop.